ChorosX/react-repo/README.md

 # react-repo
-This is the repository for our web application ChorosX.
-ChorosX is a live satellite treacking application using Three.js, React.js, and Flask.
-This repository was made to hold the code containing the front end of our web application.
+ChorosX: a live satellite tracking web application built with React.js, Three.js, and Flask.
+This repository was made to hold the code containing the front end of the application.

-This applciation was created for the MataHacks Hackathon 2021.
-We won first place.
+This project was created during the MataHacks Hackathon 2021.
+ChorosX took the 1st place

 https://cdn.discordapp.com/attachments/818394019619930112/828432188294692874/Screenshot_5.jpg
 https://media.discordapp.net/attachments/818394019619930112/828432187942633522/Screenshot_4.jpg?width=998&height=504